pratham-saraf/stars/README.md

 ## TypeScript

-- [mehdibha/notion-portfolio-blog](https://github.com/mehdibha/notion-portfolio-blog) - Make your own personal website powered by Notion with Next.js and Vercel in minutes.
-Portfolio, Blog, Courses and more.
+- [mehdibha/notion-portfolio-blog](https://github.com/mehdibha/notion-portfolio-blog) - Make your personal website and blog with Nextjs 14, tailwind and Notion.

 ## License